zzx4998/ThreatMapper/README.md

 For detailed instructions to deploy agents on Azure Kubernetes Service, please refer to our [Azure AKS](https://github.com/deepfence/ThreatMapper/wiki/Azure-Kubernetes-Service-Deployment) wiki page.

-#### Deepfence Agent on Self-managed/On-premise Kubernetes
+#### Deepfence Agent on self-managed / on-premise Kubernetes

-For detailed instructions to deploy agents on Google GKE, please refer to our [Self-managed/On-premise Kubernetes](https://github.com/deepfence/ThreatMapper/wiki/Kubernetes-(Self-managed-or-on-premise)) wiki page.
+For detailed instructions to deploy agents on a Kubernetes cluster, please refer to our [Self-managed/On-premise Kubernetes](https://github.com/deepfence/ThreatMapper/wiki/Kubernetes-(Self-managed-or-on-premise)) wiki page.

 ## How do I use Deepfence?